 - First, go to SEO Content Template, type a keyword or a group of keywords you want to focus your article on, select your location (up to a city level) and device type.

 - Get a list of your top 10 rivals ranking for the same keyword in Google and check how they use your target keywords in their articles.
-Click on the ‘Show more’ button to read their pages that rank in top 10 - keywords are highlighted in red.
+Click on the ‘Show more’ button to read their pages that rank in top 10 - keywords are highlighted in yellow.

 - Get actionable recommendations on writing - semantically related keywords, readability, word count, video usage, page title, H1 and text.